wahab4114/forecasting/README.md

 * Used Root Mean Squared Error (RMSE) to measure the performance of the model
   * RMSE is calculated daywise as well as hourly
 * Backtesting plot is plotted daywise instead of plotting around 8k hourly predictions for visual simplicity.

+#### dependencies
+Creating conda env from yml file should not be a problem but here is the list of modules/dependencies needed to be in the environment in case of any issue with creating env from yml file
+* Python 3.6.12 (python version)
+* pip install pandas
+* pip install matplotlib
+* pip install scikit-learn
+* pip install xgboost (sklearn needs to be installed before scikit-learn)
+* pip install tqdm

 Note: all of the files conatain commenting.